So what are the most important things to know before adopting a dog?

 You’ll also discover your deal-breakers.
 For example, if you’re unwilling to deal with a dog that requires high maintenance grooming, then you may want to skip the Hungarian Puli Dog pictured here.
 They’re so cute and unique looking, but I don’t even know where you’d begin with that hair.

-You can try this one here on the Animal Planet’s website.
 I took the test, and I was matched with a breed that I never heard of before.
 However, it’s characteristics and qualities were very similar to Mina’s which is what’s important.

 If you have gathered that adopting a dog is in your near future, then congratulations!
 I’m very happy for you.
 I also hope that I was helpful in your decision-making process.
 However, I’d just like to offer this last point of consideration.
 If you want to make a significant impact on adopting a dog, then you may want to look into dogs that get adopted last.

-You can check out this article that highlights this topic here.
 Many of the dogs listed in the article include dogs that face color and breed discrimination like black dogs and Pit-Bulls.
 Or the less attractive options like your senior and handicapped dogs.
 But I’ve had some fantastic experiences caring for these “under-dogs” of adoption.

 Our dog Mina is all black, and she’s featured in the gallery image of this post.
 I also currently have two clients that are mixed with Pit-Bull.
 One of them is featured in the gallery image of this post.
 Both dogs are the sweetest girls you’d ever meet with loads of spunk and personality.